dayton-outar/glif/algos/js/codility/greedy/README.md

 **Problem:** There are $n > 0$ canoeists weighing respectively $1 \leq w_0 \leq w_1 \leq \ldots \leq w_{n − 1} \leq 10^9$.
 The goal is to seat them in the minimum number of double canoes whose displacement (the maximum load) equals $k$.
 You may assume that $w_i \leq k$.

 **Solution A $O(n)$:** The task can be solved by using a greedy algorithm.
-The heaviest canoeist is called heavy.
-Other canoeists who can be seated with heavy in the canoe are called light.
-All the other remaining canoeists are also called heavy.
+The heaviest canoeist is called _heavy_.
+Other canoeists who can be seated with _heavy_ in the canoe are called _light_.
+All the other remaining canoeists are also called _heavy_.

-The idea is that, for the heaviest heavy, we should ﬁnd the heaviest light who can be seated with him/her.
-So, we seat together the heaviest heavy and the heaviest light.
-Let us note that the lighter the heaviest heavy is, the heavier light can be.
-Thus, the division between heavy and light will change over time — as the heaviest heavy gets closer to the pool of light.
+The idea is that, for the heaviest _heavy_, we should ﬁnd the heaviest _light_ who can be seated with him/her.
+So, we seat together the heaviest _heavy_ and the heaviest _light_.
+Let us note that the lighter the heaviest _heavy_ is, the heavier _light_ can be.
+Thus, the division between _heavy_ and _light_ will change over time — as the heaviest _heavy_ gets closer to the pool of _light_.

 **16.2: Canoeist in $O(n)$ solution.**
 ```js